iqapps/WebCam_ImageProcessing/README.md

 This code is heavily based on code from David Barr, aka javidx9, �OneLoneCoder 2019

-Here's a bit of the introduction comments from the mainfile WebCam_ImageProcessing.cpp
+Here's a piece of the introduction comments from the mainfile WebCam_ImageProcessing.cpp

 	8-Bits Of Image Processing You Should Know

 	"Colin, at least you'll always get 700s now..." - javidx9